dotnet/designs/accepted/2020/linking-libraries.md

 #### Refactor hardcoded reflection

-The trim tool can already recognize lot of reflection patterns if they are hard coded (type and member names specified as literals in the code).
+The trim tool can already recognize a lot of reflection patterns if they are hard coded (type and member names specified as literals in the code).
 But it doesn't work on all such patterns.
 If the affected code is using what can be described as hard coded reflection it is often possible to rewrite it in such a way that the trim tool can recognize all of its patterns and avoid any issues that way.
-If that is not possible or practical a reasonable attempt should be made to improve the trimming tool and teach it about such pattern.
+If that is not possible or practical, a reasonable attempt should be made to improve the trimming tool and teach it about such pattern.

 Example of a refactoring: [Using statically known types instead of types from reflection.](https://github.com/dotnet/runtime/commit/29c4895d13ed8768ee5e8307ccef01dff38c1289#diff-58f0fbbb8b2d1c2d89fdae163e981f01697cb4c2de1fe67e6e171504bc615586L1176-L1178)

 #### Annotate with DynamicallyAccessedMembers

-If the code passes around values of `System.Type` type, these can be annotated with [`DynamicallyAccessedMembersAttribute`](https://docs.microsoft.com/dotnet/api/system.diagnostics.codeanalysis.dynamicallyaccessedmembersattribute.-ctor?view=net-5.0) to declare requirements on the type stored in the value.
+If the code passes around values of the `System.Type` type, these can be annotated with [`DynamicallyAccessedMembersAttribute`](https://docs.microsoft.com/dotnet/api/system.diagnostics.codeanalysis.dynamicallyaccessedmembersattribute.-ctor?view=net-5.0) to declare requirements on the type stored in the value.
 The trim tool uses this information to both enforce the fulfillment of the requirements